-What I do is, each week, search for the tags 'teaching' and 'learning' and for diarists whom I know write diaries that teach.
+What I do is, each week, search for the tags 'teaching' and 'learning' and go through jotter's lists for diaries that teach.
 Then I'll post the list, with perhaps some brief comment, and open the floor to people who want to learn something specific.

 You can help me by tagging diaries with 'teaching' or 'learning' when you see diaries that merit those tags, by reminding me of what I've missed, by recommending this diary, and by commenting.

 Aidos told us about PTSD which is a crown of thorns.

 annetteboardman took us back to the 1940s in Friday night at the movies

 B obby Boucher asked if there was something fishy in the mega millions lottery (the short answer seems to be no....)

 boran2 has Saturday painting palooza

 cfk talked about science fiction, science fact, and fantasy in this week's Bookflurries